 While you may think of your swimming pool as a backyard oasis, the best plants to adorn it aren't necessarily the showy tropical plants you'd find in an oasis.
 Some qualities trump showiness when it comes to poolside plants, not the least of which is the amount of work they'll create for you.
-The idea of a large crape myrtle (Lagerstroemia indica) shading the pool area with its pretty white and red flowers may be appealing, but those tiny flowers will have you working overtime to keep the pool's filter system clear.
+The idea of a large crape myrtle (Lagerstroemia spp., zones 5-10, depending on species and cultivar) shading the pool area with its pretty white, pink, lavender, or red flower clusters may be appealing, but those tiny flowers making up these clusters will have you working overtime to keep the pool's filter system clear.

 The area around a backyard pool is typically sunny, so your poolside plants need to be able to tolerate full sun as well as chlorine- or salt-laden water, to which many plants are sensitive.
 You'll want to choose plants that fit with the existing landscape design, and you may want them to serve a particular purpose, such as providing shade, privacy from the neighbors or lots of color.
 In short, there's a lot to consider, so begin your search by determining your priorities and then move on to listing the possibilities for your situation.